shenhuiying2017/azure-docs.es-es/articles/mobile-engagement-windows-store-use-engagement-api.md

 #### Ejemplo

-			// In the previous section, we started an upload seguimiento a un trabajo
+			// In the previous section, we started an upload tracking with a job
 			// Then, the upload ends

 			EngagementAgent.Instance.EndJob("uploadData");

-## Informes de eventos
+##Informes de eventos

 Hay tres tipos de eventos: